 London is home to numerous museums, galleries, libraries and other cultural institutions, including the British Museum, National Gallery, Natural History Museum, Tate Modern and British Library.

-London has some of the greatest museums of the world.
+London has some of the most significant museums in the world.
 Featured in “Joy of Museums” are the following:

 - The British Museum